nebulablock-mcp-server

 - Replace

-with the actual path to youruv
+~/path/to/uvwith the actual path to youruvexecutable. - Replace

-with the actual path to your project directory. - Replace
+~/path/to/nebulablock_mcpwith the actual path to your project directory. - Replace

-with your actual NebulaBlock API key.
+YOUR_API_KEYwith your actual NebulaBlock API key.

 License

 This project is licensed under the MIT License.
-See the LICENSE
+See the LICENSE file (if created) for details.

 Recommended Servers